Herman Miller Embody Review (2026)

 Adjustability Breakdown

-BackFit Adjustment (Back Angle)
+BackFit Adjustment

-This is the Embody’s signature control.
-A dial on the left side of the seat lets you change the angle of the entire backrest to match your spine’s natural curve.
-Unlike traditional lumbar adjustments that push a pad against one point on your back, BackFit repositions the whole backrest so the spine-like structure aligns with your spine.
+A dial on the left side of the seat changes the angle of the entire backrest to match your spine’s natural curve.
+Unlike traditional lumbar adjustments that push a pad against one point, BackFit repositions the whole backrest so its spine-like structure aligns with your spine.
 Once set, the backrest flexes and adapts to your movements automatically.
+It replaces the ability to adjust lumbar pressure independently — if you need strong, focused lumbar support at a specific height, the Embody does not offer that.

 Tilt System